 The Legacy Award is provided to all students who are the child, grandchild or sibling of a Rider graduate.
 Qualified students receive a $2,000 grant that is renewable for up to four years of study at Rider University.
 The policy to maintain the Legacy Award is outlined on the application.
 Please note that if Legacy Award appears on your financial aid award letter, you do not need to complete the application.
 However, students must maintain the eligibility requirements outlined on the Legacy Award Policy/Application form.

 These grants are available to any new full-time undergraduate student enrolling at Rider University who has a sibling currently enrolled as a full-time undergraduate at Rider.
 Sibling grants awarded to each additional sibling for each semester in which multiple siblings are enrolled.
 Enrolling siblings must complete the Sibling Application and submit it to the Office of Financial Aid.

 The Charlotte W. Newcombe Foundation

 The Charlotte W. Newcombe scholarship is awarded to mature second career women who are degree candidates and have completed half of their baccalaureate program.
-You can learn more about the Newcombe Foundation at http://www.newcombefoundation.org.
+View Fall 2015 Application Form and you can learn more about the Newcombe Foundation at http://www.newcombefoundation.org.